Eddie4k-code/kafka-connect-deduplicator/ReadME.md

 "transforms.Deduplicator.unique.key": "after.order_id",
 "transforms.Deduplicator.cache.method": "in_memory",
 "transforms.Deduplicator.field.search.strategy": "recursive"
+"transforms.Deduplicator.
 ```

+## 🧹 Automatic Cache Clearing
+To prevent unbounded memory growth or to support time-based deduplication, this transformation supports automatic cache clearing at a configurable interval.

+### 🔧 Configuration Options

+Property	        Type	Default	    Description
+enable.cache.clear	boolean	false	    Whether to enable automatic cache clearing
+clear.cache.ms	    long	60000	    How often (in milliseconds) to clear the cache

+### ⚠️ Performance Considerations
+The cache is cleared in a background thread, independently of record processing.

+Clearing the cache too frequently (e.g., every few milliseconds) may reduce deduplication accuracy and introduce unnecessary CPU overhead.

+A thread-safe cache (like ConcurrentHashMap) is used by default to ensure safe access from multiple threads.

+For Redis-based caches, frequent clearing could increase I/O and reduce efficiency — consider using Redis TTLs configuration instead.
+(Coming soon)

 ## Download
 You can download the latest compiled .jar file from the Releases section of this repository.